drshahizan/learn-github/materials/pages.md

 7. After the build process is complete, you will see a green message saying "Your site is published at https://username.github.io".
 8. Click on the link to view your website.

-## To link three repositories to a single GitHub Pages website, you can follow these steps:
+## Connect three different GitHub repositories to a single GitHub Pages website:

 1. Create a new repository on GitHub with the name "username.github.io" (replace "username" with your GitHub username).
 2. Clone the repository to your local machine using Git.